How to Purge All of Your Clothes in One Day

 This is what you don't want!

 Okay.
 You have one pile left.
 This is the time you can start thinking.
 This is also the worst part and simultaneously the best part.

 You have to try everything on.
 I know, I know.
 I'm sorry, but you gotta.
 That’s the secret to really purging your closet.

 Trying this on will usually help you see why you put it in the Maybe pile in the first place.
 Put one of the items on and take a minute to look at it critically.
 The color, the fit, how it lays, the style.
 Then ask yourself our little secret closet clean out question again "Do I feel good in this?".

 I guarantee this step will help you drastically reduce the size of that Maybe Baby pile.
 And by the way, it is totally okay to keep things from this pile!
 I used to feel bad like, if I have to even think about it I don't need it.
 Not true.
 You can't be sure about everything in life or your closet.

 Organize your closet with my absolute favorite apps or decide for yourself which one you love the best.

 When I do this process it typically takes me 4ish hours total, but I take some breaks for food and allergies.
 There is a lot of dust in our closets, unfortunately.
 I've cleaned out my closet countless times.
 I started this process a couple years ago, and it keeps me from having to clean out my closet every few months with a longgg process and reading books and blogs.
 Now, I only do it about once a year and I am MUCH happier.

 The first time I did this, I halved or more the size of my closet.
 It seriously works.
 And the best reward of cleaning out your closest?
 All those feel good feelings when you can donate clothing to friends, family, and those who need it.

 While you're here, you're probably looking to make your closet work for you.
-In which case you should jump on over to this post on the One Week Wardrobe!
+In which case you should jump on over to this post on how to build a capsule wardrobe!
 Let me know how much of your closet you were able to purge, I love seeing this process work for y’all!